skytruong90/AI-Driven_Disaster_Response_System/README.md

 - **User Testing:** Engage with potential end-users for feedback and system refinement.

 ## 7. Deployment
-- **Cloud Platform:** Leverage AWS, Google Cloud, or Azure for scalable and reliable hosting.
+- **Cloud Platform:** Leverage AWS for scalable and reliable hosting.
 - **CI/CD Pipelines:** Implement for streamlined testing and deployment processes.

 ## 8. Launch and Monitoring